zenovak/PYminecraft_stadium/README.md

-# PYminecraft_stadium
-Minecraft Education Make Code Source Code for building a stadium.
+# Minecraft Education MakeCode for building a stadium
+---

+To use the code, simply go to minecraft, open code, then select python.
+Copy and paste the source code.

+---
+# Alternatively

+Just import the project file: